Roller coaster train: Restraints

-Over-the-shoulder restraints, the most common type, consist of a roughly U-shaped padded bar mounted to the top of each seat that swings downward.
+Over-the-shoulder restraints consist of a U-shaped padded bar mounted to the top of each seat that swings downward into a rider's body.
 Roller coasters that have inversions usually have this type of restraint.
-Additionally, almost all inverted and floorless roller coasters have this type of restraint, since it is difficult to mount a lap bar restraint.
-One disadvantage of over-the-shoulder restraints is that they can provide discomfort to the rider (known among coaster enthusiasts as headbanging), especially on rougher roller coasters.
-It is recommended that earrings should be removed before riding roller coasters with over-the-shoulder restraints.
-Some rides, such as Maverick at Cedar Point, require that guests must remove earrings before riding.
+Additionally, almost all inverted, floorless, Dive, and flying roller coasters have this type of restraint, since it is difficult to mount a lap bar restraint to the types of trains these rides utilize.
+One disadvantage of over-the-shoulder restraints is that they can provide discomfort to the rider as their head bangs against each side of the restraint, especially on rougher roller coasters.
+Some rides with over-the-shoulder restraints, like Maverick at Cedar Point, require that guests remove any earrings before riding to prevent injuries.

-However, there are some operating roller coasters that do not have either restraint systems.
-Rollo Coaster at Idlewild and Soakzone is a good example of this.
-Usually roller coasters with little to no air-time (being lifted out of your seat) do not have restraints.
-Until early 2006, The Rollercoaster at Blackpool Pleasure Beach in the UK also operated without any restraints, although seatbelts were added to the ride in the 2007 season.
-During 2008, trains from the Big Dipper Rollercoaster were installed on the ride.
-"The Rollercoaster" now operates with lap bars, although the original train is still stored on the transfer track in the station.
+There are some operating roller coasters that do not have any restraint systems.
+Rollo Coaster at Idlewild and Soakzone was a good example of this prior to the 2016 incident which mandated its train received lap bars and seatbelts.
+Until early 2006, Nickelodeon Streak at Pleasure Beach Resort (better known as Blackpool Pleasure Beach) also operated without any restraints, although seatbelts were added to the ride in the 2007 season.